ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/introduction.md

 The core of RO-Crate is a machine-readable linked-data document in JSON-LD format known as an **RO-Crate Metadata Document**.
 RO-Crate metadata documents can to a large extent be created and processed just like any other JSON: knowledge of JSON-LD is not needed, unless extending RO-Crate with additional concepts or combining RO-Crate with other Linked Data technologies.

-This page introduces the general RO-Crate concepts through a running example, while the normative pages in the rest of the RO-Crate specification define in more detail these and other concepts using separate examples and recommendations.
+This section introduces the general RO-Crate concepts through a running example, while the normative sections in the rest of the RO-Crate specification define in more detail these and other concepts using separate examples and recommendations.

 ## Walkthrough: An initial RO-Crate

 In the simplest form, to describe some data on disk, an _RO-Crate Metadata Document_ named `ro-crate-metadata.json` is placed in a directory alongside a set of files or directories (this file is known as the _RO-Crate Metadata File_).

-In the example below, a single file `data.csv` is placed with the RO-Crate Metadata Document in a directory named `crate1`:
+In the example below, a single file `data.csv` is placed with the _RO-Crate Metadata Document_ in a directory named `crate1`:

 <figure>
   <img src="../../assets/img/crate1-folders.svg" alt="Folder listing of crate1, including data.csv and ro-crate-metadata.json" style="max-height: 5em;" />